We have worked for 25 years developing a top-notch instructional program, but

 Joe Marker, Director of Baseball Operations

-Marker has founded clinics and worked in the baseball camp industry for over 25 years.
+Marker has founded clinics and worked in the baseball camp industry for 28 years.
 He is in his

 each Site Director and is responsible for maintaining quality control at each location nationwide.